 Genomic ASSETS for Livestock

-The Genomic ASSETS (Antimicrobial Stewardship Systems from Evidence-Based Treatment Strategies) for Livestock research team is developing genomic tools and strategies to rapidly field-test groups of calves for disease and antibiotic resistance
+The Genomic ASSETS (Antimicrobial Stewardship Systems from Evidence-Based Treatment Strategies) for Livestock research team is developing genomic tools and strategies to field-test groups of calves for disease and antibiotic resistance

 To combat the global challenge of antimicrobial resistance and need for antimicrobial stewardship: